austinmoody/blog-olio/_posts/2016-Goals.md

 * Join a gym.
 * Make daily step goal 85% of the time.
 * Learn to play a song on the guitar.
+* Write a letter to the editor.
+* Learn a new programming language (perhaps a functional one)